yu-lab-vt/ITEC/README.md

 # Overview

-Our method is designed specifically for automatic tracking of large-scale embryonic cells and has the following characteristics:

-**% 补充文章中Introduction部分**
+ITEC is a high-precision, large-scale embryonic cell tracking platform dedicated to assisting developmental biologists in achieving whole-embryo lineage reconstruction and facilitating new biological discoveries.
+We provide the source code in MATLAB version along with a detailed user manual for reference.